-16.The election administration is a four-level structure with the Supreme Election Council (SEC) at the top.
+16. The election administration is a four-level structure with the Supreme Election Council (SEC) at the top.
 The four layers are structured in a hierarchical manner, where the SEC stands as the supreme regulator, manager and final dispute-resolution body.
 The SEC is a permanent body composed of 11 members (seven principal and four substitute members) who are senior judges appointed for a six-year term.
 None of the current SEC members is a woman.
 Even though only 7 judges are regular SEC members, while the remaining 4 are substitutes, SEC adopts decisions at session where all 11 members vote.
 In January, Parliament extended the terms of office of three judges close to retirement by a special decree for one more year.
-Tour political parties that received most votes in the previous Parliamentary elections can appoint non-voting members to the SEC.
+Four political parties that received most votes in the previous Parliamentary elections can appoint non-voting members to the SEC.

-17.The law stipulates that the SEC is an independent and impartial body when performing its duties and exercising its powers.
+17. The law stipulates that the SEC is an independent and impartial body when performing its duties and exercising its powers.
 However, the Venice Commission noted that, after the 2017 Constitutional reform, important safeguards of judicial independence were removed.
 Accordingly, this can reduce also the independence of the SEC which is largely dependent on the Council of Judges and Prosecutors whose majority of members are appointed by the President of the Republic and Government authorities.
 The alleged politicisation of the SEC was frequently brought up by various Congress interlocutors, especially in light of SEC's past controversial decisions which were seen as inconsistent, partial and in favour of the Government.
 The SEC President himself confirmed during a meeting with the Congress Delegation that every election the body finds itself under an immense pressure from various actors but declined that SEC ever yielded to this pressure.

-18.The second highest level of administration, the Provincial Election Board (PEB), resides in each of the 81 Provinces of Turkey.
+18. The second highest level of administration, the Provincial Election Board (PEB), resides in each of the 81 Provinces of Turkey.
 Each of the 81 PEBs consist of the three most senior judges in the Province, appointed for two-year terms.
 The four political parties that received the highest number of votes in the Province in the last Parliamentary elections can each nominate a non-voting member to that board.
-Thus, similarly to the SEC, only judicial officials can vote on PEB's decisions which is detrimental to PEB's independence and contrary to Venice Commission Opinion that composition of election administration bodies should be as broad and pluralistic as possible, to secure independence.
-PEBs main tasks include: to ensure fair and orderly conduct of elections in their area of responsibility; to coordinate the distribution of election materials; to adjudicate complaints against
+Thus, similarly to the SEC, only judicial officials can vote on PEB's decisions which is detrimental to PEB's independence and contrary to Venice Commission Opinion that composition of election administration bodies should be as broad and pluralistic as possible, to secure

-10 The ten per cent election threshold is at odds with the case law of the European Court of Human Rights (ECtHR), and the recommendations of international organisations.
+12 The ten per cent election threshold is at odds with the case law of the European Court of Human Rights (ECtHR), and the recommendations of international organisations.
 See the ECtHR case of Yumak & Sadak v.
 Turkey from 8 July 2008.

-11 Arts 2 and 32 of Law on Elections of Local Administrations and neighbourhood Mukhtars and Aldermen Council.
+13 Arts 2 and 32 of Law on Elections of Local Administrations and neighbourhood Mukhtars and Aldermen Council.

-12 Art 79 of Constitution.
+14 Art 79 of Constitution.

-13 Art 10 of Law No. 7159 of December 2018.
+15 Art 10 of Law No. 7159 of December 2018.